-Drawbacks Of Selling Your Own House in South Dakota
+Drawbacks Of Selling Your Own House South Dakota

 As with any huge real estate transaction, FSBO has pros and cons.
 Depending on the situation, the cons of selling FSBO may outweigh the benefits.
-To decide if you should really push through, review these cons of selling your house on your own in South Dakota.
+To decide if you should really push through, review these cons of selling your South Dakota house on your own.